Evidence of the pair instability gap from black hole masses: Abstract

 While the distribution of primary black-hole masses does not show a clear gap, there have not been studies looking for a gap in the secondary-mass distribution.
-Black holes that do not form directly from ordinary stellar collapse---such as those that originate from previous black-hole mergers\citep{GerosaFishbach}, stellar mergers\citep{DiCarlo:2019pmf, Renzo:2020smh, Kremer:2020wtp}, collapsars with significant mass loss from above the gap\citep{Siegel:2021ptt}, or which have experienced significant accretion\citep{McKernan_2012, Safarzadeh:2020vbv, vanSon:2020zbk, Kiroglu:2024xpc}---may contaminate the gap.
+Black holes that do not form directly from ordinary stellar collapse---such as those that originate from previous black-hole mergers~\citep{GerosaFishbach}, stellar mergers~\citep{DiCarlo:2019pmf, Renzo:2020smh}, collapsars with significant mass loss from above the gap~\citep{Siegel:2021ptt}, or which have experienced significant accretion~\citep{McKernan_2012}---may contaminate the gap.
 Such processes are expected to be rare, and therefore unlikely to affect both black holes in a binary.
 We therefore analyze data from GWTC-4~\citep{GWTC-4_result} using a model that specifically searches for a mass gap in the distribution of $m_2$.
-We employ a similar mass model formalism as in Ref.~\cite{GWTC_4_population} to describe the probability distribution $\pi(m_1, m_2)$.
-However, we modify the model to allow for an interval corresponding to the pair-instability gap in $m_2$ where the probability density is zero \citep{Edelman:2021fik}; see Equation~\eqref{eq:gap_model}.
-We assume a default model for black-hole spin from Ref.~\cite{GWTC_4_population}.
-The gap model is preferred over the no-gap model by a Bayes factor of ${\sim}10^2$; the priors on the gap parameters as well as the details of the mass and spin models are described in Section~\ref{sec:mass_model} and Section~\ref{sec:spin_model}.
+Our model allows for an interval corresponding to the pair-instability gap in $m_2$, where the probability density is zero \citep{Edelman:2021fik}; see Equation~\eqref{eq:gap_model}.
+The absence of a gap, i.e., the width of the gap to be $<20\,M_\odot$, is ruled out at 99.9\% credibility (see Extended Data Figure~\ref{fig:corner_m2gap}).
+The gap model is preferred over the no-gap model by a natural logarithm Bayes factor $\ln {\cal{B}}$ of ${\sim} 4.4$; the priors on the gap parameters as well as the details of the mass and spin models are described in Section~\ref{sec:mass_model}.